OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/overview.rst

 Hypervisor Compatibility
 ================================================================================

-This chapter applies to KVM, LXD and Firecracker.
+This chapter applies to KVM, LXC and Firecracker.